uio-bmi/dagsim/docs/_sources/index.rst.txt

 Welcome to DagSim's documentation!
 ==================================
 DagSim is a framework and specification language for simulating data based on user-defined graphical models, specifically Directed Acyclic Graphs, or DAGs.
-To get started with DagSim check out :ref:`this<Simulate data from a simple model>` tutorial.
+To get started with DagSim check out :ref:`this<Quickstart>` tutorial.

-Simulating data using DagSim follows this workflow:
+Typically, simulating data using DagSim would follow this workflow:

 - **Defining the functions** that will be used for the simulation.
 This can be any Python function, whether it is user-definedor provided by some Python library.